Models Genesis: Discussions

 \subsection{Same-domain or cross-domain transfer learning?}

-\jlreplace{We refer pre-training and fine-tuning models from the same modality, organ, disease, or even dataset to \textit{same-domain} transfer learning in medical imaging.}{} \jlreplace{This}{Same-domain transfer learning} is always preferred whenever possible because a relatively smaller domain gap makes the learned image representation more beneficial for target tasks.
-Even the most recent self-supervised learning approaches in medical imaging were solely evaluated within the same dataset, such as~\citet{chen2019self,tajbakhsh2019surrogate}. \jlreplace{It is the same-domain}{Same-domain} transfer learning \jlreplace{that}{} strikes as a preferred choice in terms of performance; however, most of the existing medical datasets, with less than hundred cases, are usually too small for deep models to learn reliable image representation.
-Therefore, as our future work, we plan to combine the publicly available datasets from similar domains together to train modality-oriented models, including Genesis CT, Genesis MRI, Genesis X-ray, and Genesis Ultrasound, as well as organ-oriented models, including Genesis Brain, Genesis Lung, Genesis Heart, and Genesis Liver.
+Same-domain transfer learning is always preferred whenever possible because a relatively smaller domain gap makes the learned image representation more beneficial for target tasks.
+Even the most recent self-supervised learning approaches in medical imaging were solely evaluated within the same dataset, such as~\citet{chen2019self,tajbakhsh2019surrogate,zhu2020rubik}.
+Same-domain transfer learning strikes as a preferred choice in terms of performance; however, most of the existing medical datasets, with less than hundred cases, are usually too small for deep models to learn reliable image representation.
+Therefore, for our future work, we plan to combine the publicly available datasets from similar domains together to train modality-oriented models, including Genesis CT, Genesis MRI, Genesis X-ray, and Genesis Ultrasound, as well as organ-oriented models, including Genesis Brain, Genesis Lung, Genesis Heart, and Genesis Liver.

-\jlreplace{We refer pre-training and fine-tuning models from different modalities to \textit{cross-domain} transfer learning in medical imaging, which we believe, to be the Holy Grail.}{Cross-domain transfer learning in medical imaging is the Holy Grail.} Retrieving a large number of unlabeled images from a PACS system requires an IRB approval, often a long process; the retrieved images must be de-identified; organizing the de-identified images in a way suitable for deep learning is tedious and laborious.
+Cross-domain transfer learning in medical imaging is the Holy Grail.
+Retrieving a large number of unlabeled images from a PACS system requires an IRB approval, often a long process; the retrieved images must be de-identified; organizing the de-identified images in a way suitable for deep learning is tedious and laborious.
 Therefore, large quantities of unlabeled datasets may not be readily available to many target domains.
 Evidenced by our results in \tablename~\ref{tab:top_existing_models} (\texttt{BMS}), Models Genesis have a great potential for cross-domain transfer learning; particularly, our distortion-based approaches (such as non-linear and local-shuffling) take advantage of relative intensity values (in all modalities) to learn shapes and appearances of various organs.
-Therefore, as our future work, we will be focusing on methods that generalize well \jlreplace{in cross-domain transfer learning}{across domains}.
+Therefore, as our future work, we will be focusing on methods that generalize well across domains.